xpack-dev-tools/clang-xpack/README-RELEASE.md

 repository, in the `xpack-dev-tools/llvm-project` Git repo:

 - fetch `upstream`
-- checkout the `llvmorg-13.0.1` tag in detached state HEAD
+- checkout the `llvmorg-14.0.6` tag in detached state HEAD
-- create a branch like `v13.0.1-xpack`
+- create a branch like `v14.0.6-xpack`
-- chery pick the commit to _clang: add /Library/... to headers search path_ from a previous release;
+- cherry pick the commit to _clang: add /Library/... to headers search path_ from a previous release;
   enable commit immediately
 - push branch to `origin`
-- add a `v13.0.1-1-xpack` tag; enable push to origin
+- add a `v14.0.6-1-xpack` tag; enable push to origin
 - select the commit with the patch
 - save as patch
 - move to `patches`
-- rename `llvm-13.0.1.patch.diff`
+- rename `llvm-14.0.6.patch.diff`

+Note: currently the patch is required to fix the CLT library path.

 ### Update the version specific code